 The well information and data represented on this site varies in accuracy, scale, origin, and completeness, and may be changed at any time without notice.
 While DOGGR makes every effort to provide accurate information, DOGGR makes no warranties as to the suitability of this product for any particular purpose.
 Any use of this information is at the user's own risk.

 * Notice: Data are static as of April 27, 2018.
-Daily updates will resume with the public release of DOGGR's new information system,
+Daily updates will resume with new functionality to WellSTAR (DOGGR's online database system) for the public.

 appropriate district office directly.